 The positive impact of GST on exports:

 - Simplified tax structure

 One of the key benefits of GST is its simplified tax structure.
 Before GST, exporters had to comply with a complex and cumbersome tax system involving multiple taxes such as excise duty, service tax, and VAT.
 GST has simplified the tax structure and eliminated the need for exporters to comply with multiple taxes.
-This has led to a reduction in compliance costs and increased efficiency for exporters.
+This has led to a reduction in compliance costs and increased efficiency for courier service.

 - Increased competitiveness